himlen1990/MKANet/deploy_cpu/README.md

 # The depoly part

--Notice that you do not need a gpu in the depoly phase, so you can depoly the trained result in your notebook.
+- Notice that you do not need a gpu in the depoly phase, so you can depoly the trained result in your notebook.

 ---
 ## Environment
 ---
-Tensorflow 1.4 (running within anaconda is recommended)
+- Tensorflow 1.4 (running within anaconda is recommended)

 ```bash
 pip install tensorflow==1.4.0